grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

     > Create the `cascade` field if it does not exist.
 Substitute your repo for `grafana-cloud` in this example.

+### Add your tutorial to the Tutorials page

+> Note: This procedure is for writers who have permissions to update the Grafana website repo.

-1. To add your tutorial to the Tutorials page, integrate the following to the `$.manual_mounts` field in the `config/_default/config.yaml` file in the website repo:
+To add your tutorial to the Tutorials page:

+1. Integrate the following to the `$.manual_mounts` field in the `config/_default/config.yaml` file in the website repo:

     ```yaml
     manual_mounts: